China urges "inclusive" political transition in Libya

 "We hope that the transition to an inclusive political process will start as soon as possible, (so as to) safeguard ethnic unity and national unity, restore social stability as soon as possible and rebuild the economy, so that citizens can lead happy and peaceful lives."

-Asked at a regular briefing what China meant by urging an "inclusive" political process in Libya, Jiang said: "We believe that all sides should launch an inclusive political process, achieving reconciliation, and fully respecting the different demands of various tribes and regions, protecting to the maximum possible extent national unity, ethnic unity and stability."

-On whether China had had contact with the ruling National Transitional Council (NTC) since Gaddafi's death, Jiang merely said that China's embassy in Tripoli was operating normally.

-China had a strained relationship with Libya's interim government after Beijing's frosty reaction to NATO-led air strikes and attempts by Chinese firms to sell weapons to Gaddafi.
-But it says ties with the major oil producer are back to normal.
+China had a strained relationship with Libya's interim government after Beijing's frosty reaction to NATO-led air strikes and attempts by Chinese firms to sell weapons to Gaddafi, but now says ties with the major oil producer are back to normal.

 State news agency Xinhua cautioned in a commentary that the world should not "rush to celebrate" the post-Gaddafi era.